- Molasses alone only provides energy. Mixing in urea improves the protein content.

 M8U (molasses plus 8% urea)

-M8U is a common supplement for survival/drought feeding, spike feeding pregnant heifers and cows, and keeping growing steers and heifers growing slowly during the dry season.
+M8U is a common supplement for survival/drought feeding, spike feeding pregnant heifers and cows, and keeping young stock growing slowly during the dry season.
 The 8% urea content is designed to regulate intake by making the mixture quite bitter.
 It is an excellent crisis supplement to prevent deaths in all classes of cattle when there is adequate dry feed available.
 Cows will eat up to 2–3 kg/day in the late dry season, weaners may eat less than 1 kg/day.
 Much higher intakes have been recorded at times.
 It is an expensive supplement option during the dry season compared to dry supplement formulations.
 Controlled mating and herd segregation by pregnancy status should be considered to minimise breeder numbers that regularly need M8U.

 M8U plus phosphorus